Crock Pot Chili Mac

 Cold winter nights got you down?
 Make this delicious Crock Pot Chili Mac!
 The chili is slow cooked all day long and then the pasta is added at the end to finish off the recipe.
 It’s a great weeknight dinner night without much fuss that the entire family will enjoy.

-- Simmers all day in your slow cooker for amazing flavor.
+- Chili mac in the crock pot simmers all day for an amazing flavor.
 All you have to do is add the pasta when you come home!

-- Hearty, thick and filling for a comforting dinner that’s easy during the week!
+- This crock pot chili make is hearty and filling for a comforting dinner that’s a great go-to during the week!

 - Ground Beef – Use a lean ground beef so there’s not a lot of extra grease.
 No matter what ground beef you use make sure to drain off any excess grease after browning the hamburger.
 You can also use ground turkey or a mix of ground beef and ground Italian sausage to mix up the flavor combos.